 By and large energy use is what makes carbon dioxide, if you use more electricity, more greenhouse gas is created and released into the atmosphere.
 So the most interesting figure is how much energy is used per bulb.
 In essence how much does it cost by comparison with other lighting.
 We don’t need to worry about how bright a bulb is unless we have to add more light.
 Do we need more light or just better light?
 For that matter how much does it cost to run that beer fridge in the garage?

 Now we are not suggesting you replace all your high efficiency lighting with old fashioned tungsten bulbs.
 In fact LED lighting looks to be the best bet for overall efficiency albeit at a high initial cost.
 What we suggest is that you think about the actual cost of eating a meal under a warm bare bulb for an hour each night or sit watching TV with just one lamp on.
 Use light efficiently, turn off main room lighting when it is not needed.
 Where you might like a candle lit dinner, try a bare Edison bulb.
-In our main office we have 10 X 10 Watt LED downlights and whilst they are not pretty, they are on all day and so high efficiency is the aim.
+In our main office we have 10 X 10 Watt LED down lights and whilst they are not pretty, they are on all day and so high efficiency is the aim.

-(Update 2016)Now that we have a range of decorative warm filament LED’s it is feasible to do away with vintage filament altogether.
-There are problems associated with auatomated control systems and low output in smaller bulbs, but by and large they provide a reasonable solution.
+(Update 2018): Now that we have a range of vintage warm filament LED’s and a range of “tungsten warm” filament LED’s it is feasible to do away with vintage filament altogether.
+There have been problems associated with automated control systems and low output in smaller bulbs, but by and large they provide a reasonable solution.
+All new globes are now produced with Enhanced Protection & Dimming making for trouble free dimming under nearly all circumstances.
 They do cost around 3 times that of a vintage equivalent but the good news is that they are designed to last 10 times longer.
 The true value of these LED’s is there overall cost of use.
 The replacement cost of blown bulbs over time should now be far less.
 Along with this saving they use way less energy and also produce less heat, making a saving for some in air-conditioning cost.